 With a DCP test, the cone is driven by a standard amount of force from a hammer, and how far the cone moves with each blow is used to determine the soil density and properties at that level.
 It will record the number of mm per hit and gather an estimate of different soil properties.

 Since DCP is essentially hand-powered, it is cheaper and more portable than CPT equipment, but the possibility of human error makes it trickier to obtain consistent and accurate data.

 Historically, one of the largest difficulties associated with DCP has been obtaining accurate depth difference measurements with a hand rule after each blow of the hammer.

 Fortunately, handheld electronics technology has alleviated these issues to a great extent.
-Vertek’s Handheld DCP System uses a smartphone app and a laser rangefinder to automatically count blows and measure, record, and plot depth.
+Vertek’s handheld Smart DCP Kit uses a smartphone app and a laser rangefinder to automatically count blows and measure, record, and plot depth.
 From the smartphone, this data can be easily graphed in the field and transferred to a computer or client for reporting and analysis.

 To further increase the repeatability and efficiency of DCP testing, Vertek offers automatic DCP (ADCP) testing systems.
 ADCP rigs can be mounted on lightweight trailers, commercially available trucks, or ATVs.

-Automated tests are both faster and more consistent than their manual counterparts, and also decrease physical labor for the operator.
+Automated tests are both faster and more consistent than their manual counterparts and also decrease physical labour for the operator.

 Cone Penetration Testing (CPT):

 Geotechnical engineers have been using Cone Penetration Testing (CPT) for over 40 years to assist in the design and construction of foundations, embankments and other structures.